Geometric Solids

 -

-- get him to observe the environment with intelligence.
+- get the child to observe the environment with intelligence.

 PRESENTATION: